farhad-dalirani/Nano-AutoML-Cloud/README.md

       sudo usermod -aG docker ubuntu
       newgrp docker
       ```
     - Then go in to Github repository, Setting, Actions, Runners.
-Create a Linux Runner.
-It will give some commands, copy and past in EC2 terminal.
+Create a Linux `Runner`.
+It will give some setup commands, copy and past in EC2 terminal.
 If it asked `Enter the name of runner: [press Enter for ip-...-..-..-..]` enter `self-hosted`.
+Also, later, if you find that the action runner has stopped on your instance, you can manually run it by
+      ```
+       cd ~/actions-runner
+       ./run.sh
+      ```
     - Furthermore, through the your AWS EC2 instance panel, navigate to the Security, Security Group, then to Edit Inbound Rules, and make sure to add a rule that allows inbound traffic on port 8000:
       ```
       | Type       | Protocol | Port Range | Source    |